Top 10 Best Chicago Cubs Players of All Time

 Which Chicago Cubs player holds the record for most home runs?

 The Chicago Cubs player with the most home runs is Sammy Sosa, with 545.
-Sosa’s career is a bit of a dubious one, as he tested positive for steroids later in his playing years.
-Still, he put up unbelievable numbers, including leading the league in home runs twice, and hitting 66 home runs in 1998 to win the MVP award.
-The Dominican outfielder recorded 20 or more home runs 13 times in his career and topped 40 homers seven times.
+He put up unbelievable numbers, including leading the league in home runs twice, and hitting a whopping 66 home runs in 1998 to win that year’s MVP award.
+The Dominican outfielder also recorded 20 or more home runs 13 times in his career and topped 40 homers seven times.